7h3730B/7hBrainfuck/README.md

 # 7hBrainfuck
+### W.I.P
-A webpage to execute Brainfuck code and watch it execute this code
+A webpage to execute Brainfuck code and watch it execute.